donohoe/content/posts/iphone-ios-setup-for-kids.md

 ## Standrad iOS Apps

-Bear in mind that some of this has additional coverage in the _iOS Settings_
+Bear in mind that some of this has additional coverage later in _iOS Settings_

 * Mail
     * Connected with Gmail which requires a Google account.